COT 222 – Advanced word 2002 - Desktop Publishing

 · Creative Activity, additional applications promoting collaborative learning as well as individual creativity.

 Each unit contains:

-The student will communicate with the instructor in class, during office hours, or through WebCT e-mail.
+The student will communicate with the instructor through WebCT e-mail.
 Checking the Class E-mail (on the left-hand side of the WebCT window).
 I will be sending messages during the semester reminding students about due dates.
 Asking questions when things don't make sense: ask me or other students through WebCT email or Discussions Board

 This class will be for a letter grade.
 This class is intensive and requires work to be completed each week.